XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/install-rippled.md

         cmake --build . -- -j 4

       This example uses a `-j` parameter set to `4`, which uses four processes to build in parallel.
 The best number of processes to use depends on how many CPU cores your hardware has available.
-Use `sysctl -a | grep machdep.cpu | grep core_count` to get your CPU core count. ***TODO: the mac build page in the github repo goes much more in-depth about cmake build options - should we include these here? https://github.com/ripple/rippled/tree/develop/Builds/macos#generate-and-build***
+Use `sysctl -a | grep machdep.cpu | grep core_count` to get your CPU core count. ***TODO: the mac build page in the github repo (https://github.com/ripple/rippled/tree/develop/Builds/macos#generate-and-build) goes much more in-depth about cmake build options - should we include these here, just to bring a parity between what we say in the rippled repo and what we say here?
+That said -- do we want to eventually just have one doc on how to do the mac install -- meaning the macos doc content in the rippled repo would go away and just link to this article in the Dev Portal?
+We also probably want to take a look at what to do with the Linux and Visual Studio install in the rippled repo.***

 {{n.next()}}.
 Run unit tests built into the server executable.
-This could take about 5 minutes, depending on your hardware specs. (optional, but recommended) ***TODO: We should provide info about what to do if you get failures.
+This could take about 5 minutes, depending on your hardware specs. (optional, but recommended) <!--{# ***TODO: We should provide info about what to do if you get failures.
 What should the user do?
-PM looking into this.***
+PM looking into this.*** #}-->

         ./rippled --unittest